MicrosoftDocs/VBA-Docs/outlook/How-to/General/how-to-control-the-extent-of-scrolling-in-a-scroll-bar.md

 ---

-# How to: Control the Extent of Scrolling in a Scroll Bar
+# Control the Extent of Scrolling in a Scroll Bar

 The following example demonstrates the  **[LargeChange](../../../api/Outlook.scrollbar.largechange.md)** and **[SmallChange](../../../api/Outlook.scrollbar.smallchange.md)** properties when used with a stand-alone **[ScrollBar](../../../api/Outlook.scrollbar.md)**.
 The user can set the  **LargeChange** and **SmallChange** values to any integer in the range of 0 to 100.
 This example also uses the ** [TextBox.MaxLength](../../../api/Outlook.textbox.maxlength.md)** property to restrict the number of characters entered in the **[TextBox](../../../api/Outlook.textbox.md)** controls for the **LargeChange** and **SmallChange** values.